 The Hearing Panel's decision about whether or not there has been a breach of the Code of Conduct and, if so, what sanction is to be applied will be noted in the table below shortly after the conclusion of the Hearing.

-The Hearing Panel's full written decision will be available to download from the table within 25 working days of the conclusion of the Hearing, after the parties to the Hearing have been notified of the outcome in writing.
+The Hearing Panel's full written decision will be available to download from the table within 21 days of the conclusion of the Hearing, after the parties to the Hearing have been notified of the outcome in writing.

-Details of individual cases will be removed and, thereafter, deleted in line with the Standards Commission’s Document Retention Schedule, which can be downloaded by clicking here.
+Details of individual cases will be removed and, thereafter, deleted in line with the Standards Commission’s Document Retention Schedule, a copy of this can be downloaded as a pdf.